virtool/virtool-website/content/docs/manual/ug_jobs/index.md

 Running and waiting jobs can be cancelled.
 Cancellation entails forcibly stopping the job process and cleaning up any partial job data from the database and file system.

-Jobs can be cancelled by clicking the <i class="fa fa-ban"></i> icon at the right end of the job list item.
+Jobs can be cancelled by clicking the {{< icon "fa fa-ban" >}} icon at the right end of the job list item.

 ![Cancel Job from List](cancel.gif)

 # Delete a Job {#delete}

 Once a job is finished, either by completing, erroring, or being cancelled, its record can be deleted.
-Click the <i class="fa fa-trash"></i> icon in the job list to delete the job.
+Click the {{< icon "fa fa-trash" >}} icon in the job list to delete the job.

 ![Delete Job from List](delete.gif)

-Jobs can also be deleted via their detail page by clicking the <i class="fa fa-trash"></i> icon.
+Jobs can also be deleted via their detail page by clicking the {{< icon "fa fa-trash" >}} icon.

 ![Delete Job from Detail Page](delete_detail.gif)